Autosomal dominant polycystic kidney disease (ADPKD) is an inheritable genetic condition. That means it may be passed from parent to child.

 By that point, the disease may already be causing kidney damage or other potentially serious complications.

-Careful screening may help you and your doctor detect and treat the disease before serious symptoms or complications develop.
+Careful screening and testing may help you and your doctor detect and treat the disease before serious symptoms or complications develop.

 If you have a family history of ADPKD, let your doctor know.
 They may refer you to a geneticist or genetic counselor.